Pension carry forward

 But carry forward lets you take advantage of any unused allowance from the previous three tax years.
 That’s up to £40,000 from each year.

 Including the current tax year, that could mean you are able to make a pension contribution of up to £160,000 and receive tax relief.
-If you’re a 45% taxpayer, for example, the effective cost to you could be as low as £88,000, with the government giving you back as much as £72,000 in tax relief.

 If you want to claim back the full amount of tax relief, you have to pay enough tax at the relevant rate.
 Our tax relief calculator can show you how much you could get.
 Please remember tax rules can change and any benefits will depend on your circumstances.